 Most travellers will not need specialized travel clothing unless they are actually going trekking or hiking.
 In my opinion, it is only worth spending more money on two items: A lightweight but warm jacket and comfortable shoes.
 If you travel long term, you will get sick of your clothing after 6 months anyway and clothing wears out faster when you are wearing the same things every week.

-Most of my clothing is either black, shades of olive, or shades of burgundy.
+Most of my clothing is either burgundy, shades of olive, purple, or black.